packagist/private-packagist-docs/docs/self-hosted/kubernetes-troubleshooting.md

 Peer closed connection in SSL handshake (104: Connection reset by peer) while SSL handshaking to upstream
 ```

+The following examples assume you are using nginx as a reverse-proxy.
+Please consult the documentation of other
+reverse-proxy servers to achieve the same result.

 Ensure that the SNI (Server Name Indication) TLS Extension is properly set for requests to the ingress controller of the Kubernetes Cluster.
-This is not the case when using IPs in `proxy_pass` on the reverse proxy and will result in an SSL handshake error.
+This is not the case when using IPs in `proxy_pass` and will result in an SSL handshake error.

-To pass the SNI hostname from the incoming request to the upstream server, add the following directives to NGINX:
+To pass the SNI hostname from the incoming request to the upstream server, add the following directives to nginx:
 ```
 proxy_ssl_name $host;
 proxy_ssl_server_name on;